TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/milestones.md

 * [ ] Gain a point of potential if we learned something new and important about the world
 * [ ] Gain a point of potential if we learned something new and important about one of the player characters

-* [ ] Increase each stat modifier by 5 / 4 / 3 / 2 / 1 if this milestone is a stat milestone
+* [ ] Increase each attribute modifier by 5 / 4 / 3 / 2 / 1 if this milestone is an attribute milestone
 * [ ] Increase the number of dice you add to a skill check if this milestone is a skill milestone